 Third, you need to get as much information about the condition as possible.
 Talk to doctors, do research, find out the risks and possibilities.
 Make an informed decision.

-Epilepsy is scary condition.
+Epilepsy is a scary condition.
 I have friends and relatives who suffer from it.
 The writer spoke of her fear that she might have a seizure in labor or while taking care of a baby.
 That’s a very valid fear.
 I know women with epilepsy who have successfully given birth and raised children to adulthood.
 I have known others who didn’t dare take the risk.
 If you have this condition, talk to your doctor.
 If you can get the seizures under control, motherhood may be possible.
 But both parties have to be willing to try, knowing the dangers.

 My first husband had a form of epilepsy.
 Early on, he taught me how to take over if we were riding in the car when a seizure happened.
 His seizures were terrifying, but I didn’t love him any less for it, and it had nothing to do with our not having children together.